Internal, External and Terminal Ballistics: Basics

 Spin-stabilisation.
 Rifling spins the bullet about its long axis at tens of thousands of rpm.
 The resulting gyroscopic moment keeps the nose pointing forward against the pitching couple that air drag would otherwise apply.
 Smoothbore shotguns rely on shot mass and spread, not spin, which is why slug accuracy from a smoothbore is poor beyond about 75 m.

 Magnus effect.
 A spinning bullet in a crosswind generates a small lift or sink force perpendicular to both the spin axis and the wind direction.
 The effect is modest at pistol ranges and significant for high-BC match bullets at long rifle ranges.
-Indian long-range shooters at the National Shooting Range, Tughlakabad correct for it in dope sheets.
+At long rifle ranges, shooters correct for the Magnus effect in dope sheets.

 Coriolis force.
 The Earth's rotation deflects a flying bullet, to the right in the northern hemisphere.
 Negligible at pistol ranges, measurable past about 1,000 m, and significant for sniper engagements past 1,500 m.
 Army Ordnance Corps firing tables and DRDO ARDE Pune small-arms range data include Coriolis corrections for long-range trials.